BLACKROCK FINANCIAL LITERACY

 Producer Price Index (PPI)

 Another tool to measure inflation is the PPI.
 It reports price changes for things like fuel, farm products, chemicals, and metals, which all have an impact on domestic producers.
-If the prices increases that cause the PPI to spike are passed onto consumers, that will be reflected in the CPI.
+If the price increases that cause the PPI to spike are passed onto consumers, that will be reflected in the CPI.

 Gross Domestic Product (GDP) Deflator